schmittjoaopedro/Arduino-TrekkingRobot/README.md

 * Max dimensions: 500x500x500mm
 * The robot must be completely autonomous

-The robot must be completely autonomous, terrestrial and with all the components on board.
-The robot cannot be controlled externally by wire, radio or any other communication device.
+The robot must be completely autonomous, terrestrial, and with all the components on board.
+The robot cannot be controlled externally by wire, radio, or any other communication device.
 The robot must have a light device to indicate the arrival at the landmarks.

-During the match, the robot must departure from the origin point, and autonomously find the three landmarks.
-The landmarks are indetified by traffic cones, as presented in the image below.
+During the match, the robot must depart from the origin point, and autonomously find the three landmarks.
+The landmarks are identified by traffic cones, as presented in the image below.

 ![Cone](imgs/cone.jpg)

-The cones will be distributed in a grass field, positioned accordingly the image below.
-The robot will departure from Point I, then move towards point 1, point 2 and point 3, in this order.
-The robot must touch the white board and notify that the point was found emitting a ligth signal.
+The cones will be distributed in a grass field, positioned accordingly in the image below.
+The robot will depart from Point I, then move towards point 1, point 2, and point 3, in this order.
+The robot must touch the whiteboard and notify that the point was found emitting a light signal.

 ![Grass Field](imgs/grass-field.jpg)

 ## The proposed ROBOA project

-The ROBOA project was only posssible due to the sponsorship of the Catholic University Center, Jaragua do Sul, SC, Brazil.
-The project authors were: João Pedro Schmitt, Joe Vogel and Mafred Heil Junior, members of the WickedBotz robotic group.
+The ROBOA project was only possible due to the sponsorship of the Catholic University Center, Jaragua do Sul, SC, Brazil.
+The project authors were: João Pedro Schmitt, Joe Vogel, and Manfred Heil Junior, members of the WickedBotz robotic group.
 The image below depicts the proposed robot.

 ![ROBOA](imgs/robot-isometric-view.jpg)

-The robot was equiped with the following items:
+The robot was equipped with the following items:
 * Arduino Mega
 * GPS MG2639
-* Ultrassonic Sensor HC-SR04
+* Ultrasonic Sensor HC-SR04
 * Compass HMC6352
-* Ligth
+* Light
 * Electric motors

 The  winner robot source code is available in [this file](WinnerCode/Teste2.ino)